tomncooper/strimzi-gravitino/README.md

 [Apache Gravitino](https://gravitino.apache.org/) is an open-source unified metadata management platform that provides a centralized way to discover, manage, and govern metadata across various data systems and storage engines.

-This repo provides an example of how to deploy a basic Gravitino setup with a Strimzi managed Kafka cluster.
+This repo provides an example of how to deploy a basic Gravitino setup with a Strimzi managed Kafka cluster, S3 compatible object storage (MinIO) and PostgreSQL.
+It also setups up a Gravitino Iceberg REST server to manage Iceberg table metadata.
-It then walks through the various metadata management operations, related to Kafka.

 ## Prerequisites